 14 Indispensable Resources for Querying Writers

-For authors hoping to publish that first book, the challenge of querying for representation can be daunting.
+For querying writers hoping to publish that first book, the challenge of querying for representation can be daunting.
 If you’re new to the #amquerying space, or thinking about taking the leap with your manuscript, here are some resources to guide you on the journey.
 All the below offer the basics for free, and for a fee, some provide specialty services.

 The Darling Axe